xuanquang/aws-cloud-architect/KC.md

 An AWS Site-to-Site VPN connection can be quickly established across the internet, as needed.
 The connection can be terminated when it is not needed.

 # m8

+1/ C
+IAM user names only need to be unique within an account.

+2/ A
+By defining the permissions in an IAM policy and putting the users in a group, you can set the same level  of permissions to all users in that group.

+3/ CD
+IAM roles only provide credentials after the individual, app., or service has assumed the role.

+4/ D
+Inline policies are embedded directly into a single user, group, role or resource.

+5/ C false --> b true
+(evaluate: đánh giá, ước lượng)
+IAM checks for explicit deny statements before it checks for explicit allow statements .

+If an explicit allow statement or explicit deny statement is not present, IAM reverts to the default, which is to deny access.
+This is refered to as an implicit deny.

+6/ B false --> C true

+Attaching the policies to groups applies the same access rules to all members of the group.
+It also automatically applies the access rules to new users that are added to the group, and removes those access rules from users that are removed from the group.

+Attaching the policies to each user requires more work than needed.
+Each time the access requirements change, you must perform the same actions on each user, and also on any new users.

+7/ A
+Authenticating users through a trusted identity broker and store eleminates the need to create, manage, and secure user accounts for the app. within the app. itself or in AWS.

+8/ CE (AWS STS Security Token Service; Amazon Cognito)

+AWS STS enables you to request temporary limited-privilege credentials for users.
+Amazon Cognito enables you to add user sign-up, sign-in, and access control to your web and mobile apps.
+It supports identity federation with social identity providers.

+9/ C
+Using AWS Organizations, you can automate account creation, create groups of accounts to reflect your business needs, and apply policies for these groups for governance.
+You can also simplify billing by settings up a single payment method for all of your AWS accounts.

+10/ B
+In AWS Organizations, applying an SCP to the OU can prevent employees from deleting the logs.
+The SCP cannot be overridden by any user (including the root user) of the AWS accounts in the OU.

+(overridden: giày xéo, gạt ra một bên)

+# m9

+# m10

+# m11

+# m12

+# m13

+# m14